tensquare2443/file-data/README.md

-App: File Metadata Retriever API
+**File Metadata Retriever API**
-Purpose: Upload a file to get the size of it in bytes
+A simple app - upload a file and get its size in bytes.
-Tools: NodeJS, Express
+Hosted live on Heroku (give a minute to load): https://file-data-161718.herokuapp.com/
+Built with: Node, Express